-- Use functional health information to promote health and well-being - Analyze influences that promote health and well-being - Access resources to promote health and well-being - Demonstrate practices and behaviors to promote health and well-being
+- Use functional health information to support health and well-being of self and others. - Analyze influences that affect health and well-being of self and others. - Access valid and reliable resources to support health and well-being of self and others. - Demonstrate practices and behaviors to support health and well-being of self and others.